Created on

 This involves deleting all tokens on the old unit and recreating the tokens on the new unit, and assigning all tokens to users again.

-If FortiToken Mobile licenses need to be moved, this is done via a ticket to Fortinet Customer Service; the ticket should include the old and new device's serial numbers, along with the FortiToken license serial number itself.
+If FortiToken Mobile licenses need to be moved in case of RMA, this is done via a ticket to Fortinet Customer Service; the ticket should include the original and new device's serial numbers, along with the FortiToken license serial number.

 If hardware FortiTokens are moved, this can be done by Technical Support through a ticket as well; the ticket needs to include the FortiToken serial numbers in question.